Individual accreditation FAQs

 Would accreditation benefit my firm?

-- Accredited members appear on the public search facility on our website, where 198,943 searches were carried out within the last month.
+- Accredited members appear on the public search facility on our website, where approximately 4,200 searches are carried out every month.

 - Individual members with senior litigator status or above can use the APIL quality mark, displaying the APIL logo and accredited status.
 This can be used on business cards, as part of their signature, on letter headed paper, and on your profile on your website.